-In addition to meeting the above credit requirements, seniors must attain a 96% average daily attendance rate, secure four (4) letters of admission to accredited four-year colleges or universities and show signed documentation for having completed 100 hours of community service.
+In addition to meeting the above credit requirements, seniors must attain a 96% average daily attendance rate, secure four (4) letters of admission to accredited four-year colleges or universities, OR be admitted into a top 15 university, and show signed documentation for having completed 100 hours of community service.
 Seniors must also pass all courses taken in their senior year at University Academy.

 II.
-2022-2023 DRESS CODE POLICY FOR STUDENTS
+2023-2024 DRESS CODE POLICY FOR STUDENTS

 Students must observe modes of dress and standards of personal grooming that are in conformity with the educational environment and necessary to maintain an orderly and safe atmosphere for all students.
-This expectation includes the school day and school-sponsored extracurricular activities.
+This expectation includes the school day and school-sponsored extracurricular activities

 University Academy expects apparel to conform to reasonable student standards of modesty, and as such, no excessive or inappropriate areas of skin or undergarments may be exposed.
 University Academy prohibits apparel or grooming which presents a safety concern.
-University Academy further prohibits apparel displaying messages that are gang-related, sexually explicit, vulgar, violent, that advocates drugs/alcohol, or other illegal activities.
+University Academy further prohibits apparel, jewelry or body art displaying messages that are gang-related, sexually explicit, vulgar, violent, that advocates drugs/alcohol, or other illegal activities.
 Additionally, this policy prohibits clothing or personal grooming that disrupts or reasonably forecasts disruption of the educational environment.